Cysview Logo

 Tick

-Prior to intravesical therapy when residual disease is suspected and the patient has not previously had BLC with Cysview.
+Prior to intravesical therapy when residual disease is suspected (the patient has not previously had BLC with Cysview).

 Tick